hydroserver2/hydroserver/CONTRIBUTING.md

 - If adding a new feature:

   - Add an accompanying test case.
   - Provide a convincing reason to add this feature.
-Ideally, you should open a discussion first and have it approved before working on it.
+Ideally, you should open an issue first and have it approved before working on it.

 - If fixing a bug: